NCa307/SQL_Project_customer_segmentation/README.md

 - Grouping customers according to the frequency and volume of transactions per month.

 ### 2. Monthly Transaction Trends
-- During which months do we have the highest amount and volume of transactions?
+- During which months do we have the highest number and volume of transactions?

 ### 3. Time-Based Segmentation
 - At which times during the day do we see the highest number of transactions?